 - Is a ‘self starter’ and gets things done on her own without needing constant reminding

-2. Step 2 involves checking you have learned your part and can sing it accurately.
+Step 3 involves checking you have learned your part and sing it accurately.
 We do this by you recording yourself at chorus with the group, into a recorder (eg your smart phone) and we analyse this for accuracy and tuning.
 (You dont have to sing on your own in front of others).

 There is also a visual audition component.
 Choreography is an important part of our performances, and the ability to use physical and facial expression when singing is important as well.
 We teach you all of this.
 The audition includes a simple dance routine and observations of your singing posture and facial expression.

-Once you have passed step 2, then you continue your training and learn more songs over the next 12 weeks before finally becoming a full member of the chorus.
+Once you have passed the above steps, you continue your training and learn more songs over the next 12 weeks before finally becoming a full member of the chorus.

 Is it for me?